Tinkerforge/doc/source/Hardware/Bricks/Servo_Brick.rst

  .. note::  Comming soon!

-  Currently you have to modify the firmware to use this feature.
-  SPI, I2C and UART interface are present and can be easily accessed with our :ref:`Breakout Board <breakout_brick>`.
-A special firmware is planned to control this brick over the different interfaces by transmitted commands.
+  A special firmware is planned to control the Servo Brick over SPI, I2C and UART.

 ..
   .. csv-table::